tom-cheung/Google-Books-Application/README.md

 # Google Books Application

-This command line application allows you to interact with the Google Books API by searching for books based upon title and author inputs.
+This command line application allows users to interact with the Google Books API by searching for books based upon `title` and `author` inputs.
 The application will display a list of 5 results from each search, and allow users to save results to a reading list.
 The information displayed for each search contains a book's title, author, and publisher.
 If any of these fields are unavailable from the Google Books API, the field will indicate unavailable.

 ## Environment and Dependencies